udel-cbcb/NIGMS-Sandbox-UD/README.md

 ## **Background**
 The landscape of biomedical research is experiencing a fundamental shift, transitioning from hypothesis-driven approaches to data-driven discoveries fueled by the large and complex datasets generated through high-throughput technologies.
 Effectively analyzing and extracting meaningful insights from these datasets requires researchers to be proficient in advanced computational methods such as Artificial Intelligence (AI) and Machine Learning (ML).
 Furthermore, cloud computing offers flexible, cost-effective, and powerful solutions for data storage, analysis, and collaboration without the infrastructure burden of individual institutions.
 However, unlocking the full potential of cloud-based AI/ML in biomedical research hinges on equipping researchers with the necessary skills and knowledge.
 Recognizing this gap, the National Institute of General Medical Sciences (NIGMS) launched the NIGMS Sandbox initiative, aiming to create a repository of cloud-based learning modules for diverse biomedical data science topics.
 This module, "Practical Data-Centric AI/ML for Biomedical Researchers" aligns perfectly with the NIGMS’s vision to expand the skilled workforce capable of harnessing the power of cloud computing and AI/ML.
 The module tackles the crucial challenge of upskilling biomedical researchers by equipping researchers with these skills to foster innovation, accelerate scientific discovery.
 By leveraging the NIGMS Sandbox and cloud platform, the module ensures broad accessibility.
 This democratizes access to cutting-edge knowledge, empowering researchers regardless of their institutional resources and fostering a more inclusive research landscape.

+## **Software Requirements**

+These notebooks were designed to be used on AWS cloud computing platforms, with the aim of requiring nothing but the files within this GitHub repository.
+Therefore, software requirements should only require creation of SageMaker Notebook Instance and the downloading of this GitHub's files to that machine.

+For more information on creating a virtual machine and downloading our GitHub repo to that machine, we have a before starting and getting started section below.
+Currently this section only includes information on how to do this using SageMaker on AWS Cloud Platform.

 ## **Before Starting**
 1. Create an AWS Account:

-* If you don't already have one, sign up for an AWS account.
+* If you have a NIH Cloud Lab account, you can use that account.
-* You may need to provide credit card information, but you can often start with a free tier that offers a certain amount of free usage.
+* If you don't have NIH Cloud Labe account, you can sign up for a personel AWS account.
+You may need to provide credit card information, but you can often start with a free tier that offers a certain amount of free usage.

 2. Launch a SageMaker Notebook Instance: